graasp/graasp-app-code-capsule/README.md

 # Code Capsule App

-This repository hosts the code for a Graasp app that lets users make code reviews, edit and annotate code, alone or in collaboration.
+This repository hosts the code for a Graasp app that lets users write code reviews, edit and annotate code, alone or in collaboration.

 ## Installation